 Now treasured for its own sake, Spinel is a favorite on account of its brilliance, hardness and wide range of spectacular colors.
 In addition to beautiful rich reds, Spinel can be found in a range of gorgeous pastel shades of pink and purple.
 Of particular interest is a vivid hot pink with a tinge of orange mined in Burma.
 It is one of the most spectacular gemstone colors seen in any species at all.
 Spinel also comes in beautiful blue tones called cobalt Spinel, but these are very, very rare.

 Its beauty, its magnificent colors, its transparency, but also its constancy and durability are qualities associated with this gemstone by gemstone lovers and specialists alike.
 The sapphire belongs to the corundum group, the members of which are characterized by their excellent hardness (9 on the Mohs scale).
 Indeed their hardness is exceeded only by that of the diamond - and the diamond is the hardest mineral on Earth!
-Thanks to that hardness, sapphires are easy to look after, requiring no more than the usual care on the part of the wearer.
+Sapphires are easy to care for, requiring no additional care on the part of the wearer.
 Blue Sapphire is the birthstone for the month of November.

 The Peridot is one of the few gemstones which come in one color only.
 The rich, green color with the slight tinge of gold is caused by very fine traces of iron.
-The color itself can vary over all shades of yellowish green and olive, and even to a brownish geridot is not particularly hard but it is easy to look after and fairly robust.
+The color itself can vary over all shades of yellowish green and olive, and even to a brownish peridot is not particularly hard but it is easy to care for and fairly robust.
 Peridot cat's eyes and star Peridot are particularly rare and precious.
 The Peridot adds a wonderful variant to the color spectrum of green gemstone.
 Peridot is the birthstone for the month of August.

 Many people have come to know and love this stone under the name Gold Topaz, or Madeira or Spanish Topaz, although it has very little in common with the higher-quality gemstone topaz except for a few nuances of color.
 The history of the citrine is closely interwoven with that of the topaz, and coincides with it completely when it comes to the interpretation of alleged miraculous powers.
 However, the citrine is a member of the large quartz family, a family which, with its multitude of colors and very various structures, offers gemstone lovers almost everything their hearts desire in terms of adornment and decoration, from absolutely clear rock crystal to black onyx.
 And it does so at prices which are by no means unaffordable.
-The mellow, warm tone that captured the last glow of autumn.
-Like golden Rhine wine or sparkling Madeira, heavy and sweet, citrine jewelry shimmers and brings a hint of sunshine to those dull November days.
+The mellow, warm tone that captured the last glow of autumn, citrine jewelry shimmers and brings a hint of sunshine to those dull November days.
 Citrine is the birthstone for the month of November.

 Red is the color of vivacity, passion and love.
 Red is also the color of the Ruby.
 It radiates warmth and a strong sense of vitality.
 Ruby is hot and passionate.
 Ruby is the perfect way to express powerful feelings.
 Ruby is the king of the gemstones in the fascinating world of gemstones and is the birthstone for the month of July.